-It’s shameful just how easy this side dish is to make.
-It’s one of things that makes it such a go-to at holidays or potlucks.
+It’s shameful just how easy this side dish is to whip up, making it a go-to at holidays or for potlucks.
 Divine results with a fail-proof recipe that requires no work.
-Too good to be true?
-Oh, ye of little faith.
+Almost too good to be true!

-- Mix all the ingredients together in a bowl.
-Add to a casserole dish that’s been sprayed with no stick cooking spray.
+- Stir all the ingredients together in a large bowl.
+Add to a casserole dish.

 - That’s it.
 For real.
 Get ready for delicious eating.